rancher/docs/content/rancher/v2.x/en/cluster-provisioning/imported-clusters/_index.md

 When managing an imported cluster, Rancher connects to a Kubernetes cluster that has already been set up.
 Therefore, Rancher does not provision Kubernetes, but only sets up the Rancher agents to communicate with the cluster.

-Note that Rancher does not automate the provisioning, scaling, or upgrade of imported clusters.
-Other Rancher features, including management of cluster, role-based access control, policy, and workloads, are available for imported clusters.
+Rancher features, including management of cluster, role-based access control, policy, and workloads, are available for imported clusters.
+Note that Rancher does not automate the provisioning or scaling of imported clusters.

 For all imported Kubernetes clusters except for K3s clusters, the configuration of an imported cluster still has to be edited outside of Rancher.
 Some examples of editing the cluster include adding and removing nodes, upgrading the Kubernetes version, and changing Kubernetes component parameters.